postcss/postcss/API.md

 ### `rule.after`

-The space symbols between the rule's last child and `}`, the block-closing curly brace.
+The space symbols between the rule’s last child and `}`, the block-closing curly brace.

 The default value is `\n` if rule has children and an empty string (`''`) if it does not.

 ```js
 var root = postcss.parse('@a {\n  color: black\n  }\n');